Tiblemont-Tavernier Property - Gold, Polymetallic

 The reader is referred to the 2011 Annual Information Form for further details regarding the regional and local geologic settings of the project area as well as more detailed descriptions of the mineralization reported from the historic work.

 The majority of the claims in Tavernier Township were acquired by staking by Globex in 2005 and the land position was expanded during 2010, 2011 and 2012 into Tiblemont Township to constitute the holdings as previously described.
-In 2005, Globex commissioned a 311 ln-km helicopter-borne magnetic /electromagnetic survey at 100 metre line spacing, over the Tavernier portion of the property.
+In 2005, Globex commissioned a 311 ln-km helicopter-borne magnetic/electromagnetic survey at 100 metre line spacing, over the Tavernier (Eastern) portion of the property.

-During the period 2009 to 2011, this was followed up with prospecting/mapping and systematic IP coverage totaling 191 ln-km which included both frequency domain survey work (east end of claims) and continued with wide array time domain IP in the central portion of the property.
-Selective ground magnetic and horizontal loop EM survey work in areas of known mineralization was also included to compliment the large ground survey database.
+During the period 2009 to 2011, Globex carried out prospecting/mapping and systematic IP coverage totaling 191 ln-km which included both frequency domain survey work (east end of claims) and continued with wide array time domain IP in the central portion of the property.
+Selective ground magnetic and horizontal loop EM survey work in areas of known VMS mineralization was also included to compliment the large ground survey database.

-In 2012, an overall compilation and interpretation of the historic geological and geophysical data was completed by Globex.
-In October, a total of 551 ln-km of close spaced, high-resolution aeromagnetics/ VLF surveying (in two blocks with different flight directions) were completed by contracted Terraquest Ltd over the central and western portions of the property to compliment the airborne coverage from Globex’s 2005 eastern airborne survey.
-These data have assisted in the selection and prioritization of an initial eight drill targets, which were inspected in the field for outcrop exposure.
-Although the complete drill selection process is not complete, the aforementioned sites were permitted prior to year-end 2012, for eventual drilling.
+In 2012, an overall compilation and re-interpretation of the historic geological and geophysical data was completed by Globex.
+In October, a total of 551 ln-km of close spaced, high-resolution aeromagnetics/ VLF surveying (in two blocks with different flight directions) were completed by contractor Terraquest Ltd over the central and western portions of the property to compliment the airborne coverage from Globex’s 2005 eastern airborne survey.
+These data assisted in the selection and prioritization of an initial eight drill targets, which were inspected in the field for outcrop exposure.
+Although the drill program was not undertaken in that year, the aforementioned sites were permitted prior to year end 2012.
 Detailed mapping and sampling of a number of the gold zones (Maufort Zones, Pine Lake, Realore Zones and others) were carried out by Globex during the summer, confirming the gold mineralization where the best of 27 grab samples returned respectively 13.5 gpt Au; 4.9 gpt Au, 0.14% Cu (Realore showing) and 13.3 gpt Au; 36.4 gpt Au, 14 gpt Ag (Pine Lake) while gathering firsthand information on the style of vein systems associated with these historic showings.
-A small, but important residual portion of in-fill geophysical ground coverage was identified for completion during the winter of 2013.

 Exploration and Development

-In the first Quarter of 2013, the residual in-fill ground geophysics (magnetic & electromagnetic surveys) over Lake St. Vincent were completed and the interpretation/final imaging of Terraquest’s airborne magnetic and VLF information (completed by senior consulting geophysicist) were presented to Globex thus permitting the finalization of Globex’s drill target selection.
+In January, 2013, the residual in-fill ground geophysics (magnetic & electromagnetic surveys) over Lake St. Vincent were completed and the interpretation/final imaging of Terraquest’s airborne magnetic and VLF information (completed by senior consulting geophysicist) integrated with the ground geophysical results to enable Globex to propose an initial drill program including 1,000m in three (3) holes related to polymetallic, gold bearing VMS targets and 2,950m in twelve (12) holes related to orogenic quartz lode targets for a total of approximately 3,950m of drilling in fifteen (15) drill holes.